Merkel meets Trump in clash of style and substance

 "But I do think they have a strong interest, both politically and strategically, in learning how to work together.
 It is arguably the most important meeting with a foreign leader of Trump's presidency."

-German officials say the detail-oriented Merkel, 62, has been preparing assiduously for her trip.
-The meeting, initially due on Tuesday, was postponed until Friday due to a severe winter storm expected in Washington.
+German officials say the detail-oriented Merkel, 62, has been preparing assiduously for her trip to Washington.

 Members of her entourage have also analyzed Trump's encounters with other leaders - including Britain's Theresa May, Japan's Shinzo Abe and Canada's Justin Trudeau - and have had exchanges with some of their counterparts on how to handle the unpredictable former reality-TV star, the officials added.